jalombar/starsmasher/example_input/Creating a MESA star/Readme.md

 We remember you that you can run this folder where you want.
 If you want to make another different star.
 You can copy the folder from the original one situated in Mesa and produce another one.

 ## Suggestion: Near the original Work direcotry in Mesa, there is a directory called "test_suite".
-Here there are a lot of differents simulations that you can run and that produce very differents stars.
-Have fun to use create and use them on StarSmasher
+Here there are a lot of differents simulations that you can run and produce very differents stars.
+Have fun to use create and use them on StarSmasher!

 # Transorm your MESA's star in an SPH star